Phlyctis: Description

 Asci are broadly club-shaped, have thin walls that stain weakly blue in the potassium–iodide test, and contain one, two, four or eight ascospores.
 The spores themselves are densely —divided by many transverse and longitudinal walls—ellipsoidal to nearly spherical, often with tiny points at one or both ends.
 They start colourless and may turn pale yellow-brown when over-mature, and each is surrounded by a very thin, iodine-positive sheath.

 Asexual reproduction occurs in dark, partially immersed pycnidia.
 These may contain several chambers and release colourless, rod-shaped conidia produced from short, bottle-shaped cells.
 No characteristic secondary metabolites have been detected in the genus using thin-layer chromatography.

 Species

-As of September 2025, Species Fungorum (in the Catalogue of Life) accept 19 species of Phlyctis.
+As of January 2026, Species Fungorum (in the Catalogue of Life) accepts 25 species of Phlyctis.